How Much Does a Content Marketing Consultant or Agency Cost?

 Content marketing has certainly exploded over the past few years and because so many businesses are just now “getting it” when it comes to the power of great teaching (online) to garner consumer trust, traffic, and sales– many folks are wondering how much a content marketing consultant costs, as well as what duties one might expect from said consultant.

-Potential Duties of a Content Marketing Consultant
+Potential Duties of a Content Marketing Consultant or Agency

 Let’s start with the consultant’s duties for a second.
 This is an incredibly vast area, but here are some potential offerings you might expect to see: